 If you’re feeling adventurous, you should give a cold water shower a try.
 It’s becoming more and more popularized among the self-help community.
 It's not only a great way to invigorate yourself first thing in the morning, but it helps you to overcome difficult challenges that may present themselves to you over the course of the day.

-After all, what’s more challenging then getting out of a warm, cozy bed and jumping into an ice cold shower?
+After all, what’s more challenging than getting out of a warm, cozy bed and jumping into an ice cold shower?

 Need some inspiration?
 Check out what Tony Robbins has to say about the benefits of Cold Water Therapy.

 These are the 5 ways that we recommend saving water without using a low flow shower head.
-Share these tips with your Facebook friends by clicking the share link below!
+Make sure you share these tips with your Facebook friends!